Last Updated on

 While we do the same, here are some other places you can check out for a wonderful day trip from Winston-Salem.

-30 miles north of Winston-Salem and you can find yourself trekking high about the clouds at Hanging Rock State Park.
-Get a taste of nature in this 7,869-acre park and explore its trails, chill out by the water or on a boat, or camp out for a weekend.
+However, you can also chill out by the water or on a boat, or camp out for a weekend.
 Our favorite trails are Cook’s Wall and Moore’s Wall, but if you’re looking for a shorter hike there are plenty of waterfalls or even boat rentals to paddle along the lake.